Welcome, Newcomers

 As you enter, you will notice an atmosphere of worship

 and reverence.
-Episcopal churches are built in many architectural styles;
+Episcopal churches are built in many architectural styles; but whether

-are flowers, to beautify God's house and to recall the resurrection
+flowers, to beautify God's house and to recall the resurrection of Jesus.
+On one

-of Jesus.
-On one side at the front of the church, there is a
+side at the front of the church, there is a lectern

 side is a pulpit for the preaching the sermon.

 You may wonder when to stand or kneel.
-Practices
+Practices vary

-vary - even among individual Episcopalians.
+— even among individual Episcopalians.
 The general rule

 is to stand to sing - hymns (found in the Hymnal in the pews)